Charge Nurse

 Skills

 Hard skills are the key technical skills required for charge nurse positions.
 They include specific industry knowledge and abilities that you could learn on the job, or through a specialist qualification.
-Furthermore, your list of hard skills provides a strong indication to the reader of your expertise in charge nurse roles, and how well you'll fit into the position.
-It's best to aim for four or five key hard skills that match the job description.
-These can really showcase your suitability for the job.
+Furthermore, your hard skills list helps to show employers how competent and experienced you are at key charge nurse duties and responsibilities.
+Include around four or five key hard skills that are listed in the job description.
+These skills will help to convince the hiring manager that you're a good fit for the position.

 • Clinical nursing expertise